 We are currently providing support for communities affected by

 In PNG, we are working with our local church partners to distribute more than 300,000 PPE to health workers.
-We are also providing educational materials, handwashing training and hygiene kits (including masks and hand sanitisers) to those most at risk.
-We are also providing psychosocial support and sustainable livelihoods training, to ensure families have enough to eat, and feel heard throughout this crisis.
+Through your support we are also providing educational materials, handwashing training and hygiene kits (including masks and hand sanitisers) to those most at risk.
+Psychosocial support and sustainable livelihoods training are also a priority.

 Tropical Cyclone Harold